 We build Venn diagrams of love, with the motherbaby at the centre.

 This place of overlap, where I can see something in that person that I can admire, helps the whole team feel calm and keeps the mother at the centre of the story.

 I think doulas have a unique opportunity to create joined up thinking and joint working practices within the birthing and breastfeeding communities – because we have a special perspective.
 We see the whole journey – we may have known the mother for months, from early on in her pregnancy.
 We have an intimate understanding of the challenges, hopes and fears she is bringing to her breastfeeding relationship and where they come from.
 Doulas are A1 communicators.
 Building bridges, seeing connections and touching the human within with empathy and sensitivity.

 I see this happening all around me.
-Examples include Birth Companions and the Peterborough Doula Project which support women in prison, our partnership with Hestia supporting women living in refuges and our partnership with ABM providing breastfeeding training to doulas.
+Examples include Birth Companions, which support women in prison, the Doula UK partnership with Hestia, supporting women living in refuges, and our partnership with ABM providing breastfeeding training to doulas.

 By bringing the worlds of birth and breastfeeding closer together, doulas are creating a new era, where all birth and breastfeeding support workers can cooperate to create a super-team around the mother.

 Breastfeeding support in this country has been built on a solid philosophy of it being free at the point of contact.
 Mothers should never have to pay for breastfeeding support unless they want to.
 I applaud that philosophy but, over the last decade, I have come to see things as a little more complex….Doulas, IBCLCs and perhaps independent midwives may have a different perspective: